dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. Let `l` be the length of the list determined by calling `length` on `v`.

-    3. Let `h` be the number of non-rest element subpatterns preceding the rest element if there is one, or the number of subpatterns if there is no rest element.
+    3. Let `h` be the number of non-rest elements preceding the rest element if there is one, or the number of elements if there is no rest element.

-    4. Let `t` be the number of non-rest element subpatterns following the rest element if there is one, or zero otherwise.
+    4. Let `t` be the number of non-rest elements following the rest element if there is one, or zero otherwise.

     3. If `p` has no rest element and `l` is not equal to `h` then the match fails.
 If `p` has a rest element and `l` is less than `h + t` then the